vuepress-theme-hope/vuepress-theme-hope/readme.md

 The theme maintains the style of the `@vuepress/theme-default`, and adds a lot of features and optimizations:

-### Page enhancement
+### Markdown Enhance

-- Added more syntax to Markdown, enriching documentation and blog writing
+Added more syntax to Markdown, enriching documentation and blog writing

 - Tex support
 - Custom alignment
 - Flow chart
 - Mark
 - Subsript and Supercript
 - Code Demo
 - Presentation

+### Page Enhance

 - Picture preview feature, supports: